How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Asking questions is never a bad thing.
 How else are you going to find out things in life?
 Don’t be afraid of it.
 In every industry there are great service providers, and there are not-so-great service providers.

 Every person has different expectations and needs and every artist has their own stories and backgrounds to tell.
+Not every artist is suited to every client and not every client is suited to every artist.
 Finding the right person for the right job simply requires a little research and question asking.
 No question is a stupid one.